Skip to Content

 Signs of Garter Snake Occupancy in Burrows

-• Hidden entrances near water or dense cover
+• Hidden openings near water sources or dense vegetation cover

 Garter Snake Underground Activity Throughout The Year